-Owners Representative, Requity Real Estate Group: Bill Krokowski and Chris Regan each have 30+ years of real estate development and executive management experience and will provide design and construction oversight.
+- Owners Representative, Requity Real Estate Group: Bill Krokowski has 30+ years of real estate development and executive management experience and will provide design and construction oversight.

 No. Our project does not impede improvements or development on our property down the road.
 In fact, the present project fits into our final Facilities Master Plan for the future modification and enhancement of our church building and campus.